ethereum/homestead-guide/source/developing-on-ethereum/dapp-development.rst

 ÐApp Development
 ********************************************************************************

-Three Primary Resources
+Four Primary Resources
 ================================================================================
 ÐApp development requires an understanding of the Web3 Javascript API, the JSON RPC API, and the Solidity programming language.
-Note: There are developer tools that help you develop, test, and deploy ÐApps.
+Note: There are developer tools that help you develop, test, and deploy ÐApps in a way that automatically utilizes the resources listed below.

 .. todo::
-   Add cross reference to developer tools page.
+   Add cross reference to developer tools page in the first paragraph.

 -  `Web3 JavaScript API <https://github.com/ethereum/wiki/wiki/JavaScript-API>`__ - This is the main JavaScript SDK to use when you want to interact with an Ethereum node.
 -  `JSON RPC API <https://github.com/ethereum/wiki/wiki/JSON-RPC>`__ - This is the low level JSON RPC 2.0 interface to interface with a node.
 This API is used by the `Web3 JavaScript API <https://github.com/ethereum/wiki/wiki/JavaScript-API>`__.
 -  `Solidity Documentation <https://solidity.readthedocs.org/en/latest/>`__ - Solidity is the Ethereum developed Smart Contract language, which compiles to EVM (Ethereum Virtual Machine) opcodes.
+-  Testnets - Test networks help developers develop and test Ethereum code and network interactions without spending their own Ether on the main network.
+Test network options are listed below.

 Connecting to Morden Testnet
 ================================================================================